VL-ocean/coffee-choco-prj/README.md

 * Find out the purpose of the site and how to use it
 * Be able to easily navigate throughout the site
 * See a list of posts to see if the site is something they would be interested in
-* See the top posts
+* See the latest posts
-* Filter post by category
 * Be able to register for a user account

 **Registered User would like to**

 * Sign into their user account
-* View posts and leave comments and likes
+* View posts and leave comments
 * Create their own post
 * Edit and delete their own posts only
 * Logout of their account to keep their account secure